ktor-doc-jp/ktor-doc-jp/pages/quickstart/docker.md

 Now you can run `./gradlew build` to build and package your application.
 You should get `my-application.jar` in `build/libs` folder.

-For more information about configuring this plugin see [documention for the plugin](http://imperceptiblethoughts.com/shadow/)
+For more information about configuring this plugin see [documentation for the plugin](http://imperceptiblethoughts.com/shadow/)

 So a full `build.gradle` file would look like this: